 Adults with a pre-existing condition:Adults with pre-existing conditions will be able to obtain individual coverage and pay the same rate as other participants in the same age group.
 Insurers cannot place annual or lifetime limits on coverage, nor can they deny coverage or charge higher premiums due to a pre-existing condition.

 Children with a pre-existing condition:Group health plans and health insurance issuers may not impose exclusions on coverage for children with pre-existing conditions.
 This provision applies to all plans offered through the Marketplace.

 Health Care Individual Mandate and Penalty

 The Affordable Care Act (ACA) requires most individuals to obtain acceptable health insurance coverage for themselves and their family members.
 The federal tax penalty for not being enrolled in health insurance was eliminated in 2019.
-Those that received a penalty for not having health insurance in 2018 will still have to pay the penalty on their 2019 tax forms.

 State level health insurance penalties may still be in effect.